 Scorecards

 Scorecards are red-team reading aids.
-They summarize confirmed findings from a completed MAP or MAP-Gates report; they do not replace the full audit text and they do not override severity floors, escalation rules, or tiebreakers.
+They summarize confirmed findings from a completed MAP report; they do not replace the full audit text and they do not override severity floors, escalation rules, or tiebreakers.

 MAP Scorecard